-I ran into some pretty weird timezone issues with this project.
-So this is what I wanted to do:
+I ran into some pretty challenging timezone issues with this project.
+My original plan was to

 /gym, for example), the client components are rendered on the client.
 Now when you reload the page (reload

-/gym), the client component is rendered on the server, and therefore has a different time.
+/gym), the client components are rendered on the server, and therefore have a different value of